MatthijsKamstra/haxejs/01jquery/about.md

 ```

-It seems to be a few lines more than JS, but you should already know.
-The extra lines are the same for all other haxe targets, it's how Haxe program starts.
+It seems to be a few lines more than JS.
+But you already know, the extra lines are the same for all other haxe targets, it's how Haxe program starts.
 The main point is `new JQuery(...)` which is the same as `$(...)` in JS.

 ## Using jQuery in Haxe

 This tutorial is based upon the first post from Andi about jQueryExterns: [http://blog.onthewings.net/2010/08/03/using-jquery-in-haxe/](http://blog.onthewings.net/2010/08/03/using-jquery-in-haxe/)